bauxiteDYS/killer_info_display/README.md

-# Killer info display Panel for NT:
+# Killer Info for NT:

 Forked from Killer Info Display, streamlined for NT.

-Killer info display
+Killer info display:
 =================

 Plugin for Sourcemod.